If you are interested in growing mango trees, then you’ve come to the right place.

 Mushroom Compost

-- I prefer organic mushroom compost because cow/horse manure can contain herbicides such as Grazon.
+I personally prefer organic mushroom compost because cow/horse manure can contain herbicides such as Grazon.

 Azomite

-- Because we are adding these trace minerals and elements back to the soil for our trees to use, our mangos are going to end up being more nutritious as a result.
+Because we are adding these trace minerals and elements back to the soil for our trees to use, the idea is that our mangos are going to end up being more nutritious as a result.

 How to Prune a Mango Tree

-Furthermore, when pruning a mango tree, it’s highly recommended to wear gloves and long sleeves.
+Furthermore, when pruning a mango tree, I would highly recommended wearing gloves and long sleeves.

 That is because mango sap contains urushiol, which is the same compound found in poison ivy/oak (and what causes some people to get Mango Mouth).
 If you are particularly sensitive to poison ivy/oak and get mango sap on your bare skin, you are not going to have a good time.